gvwilson/thirdbit/_posts/2011/2011-05-28-you-doesnt-exist.md

   second time.
 </p>
 <p>
-  So here it is spelled out: there is no "you".
+  So here it is spelled out: there is no generic "you".
 There is no "someone".
 There's me, and Amy Brown, and the individuals who volunteered to write chapters and then actually delivered on their promise, and there's you, you the person who sent that email, you